Ebraheem01/html/README.md

 # Intro To HTML

-HTML, an Introduction to it's make up...
+HTML, an Introduction to HTML: It's the standard language for creating webistes.

-HTML is a ....
+HTML stands for Hyper Text Markup Language.

 ## Setting up your workspace